 The House That Jack Built is a disturbing story a psychopath who narrates five random murders that he had committed over a period of 12 years.
 The film stars Matt Dillon in the lead role and a whole bunch of guest stars including Uma Thurman.
 It’s directed by Lars von Trier whose prior films include the Nymphomaniac movies and Melancholia.
 The film has a run-time of close to two and a half hours, so you’re going to have to be patient.
 While most of the film is pretty straight forward, the climax becomes eccentric and needs some explaining.
-So here’s the plot and ending of the movie The House That Jack Built.
+So here’s the plot and ending of the movie The House That Jack Built; spoilers ahead.

 The House That Jack Built: Plot Synopsis

 While it is disclosed only in the end, Jack is narrating his five random murders to someone by the name Verge, who we’ll talk about later.
 Let’s quickly go over the killings.
 Oh, it would be a good time as ever to know that Jack owns a walk-in freezer which has one compartment frozen shut.
 Oh and that Jack has OCD.
 Oh and that he’s been trying to build his perfect house but can’t because of his OCD.

 Obsessive-Compulsive Disorder, or OCD, is a medical condition; it’s an anxiety disorder that causes excessive thoughts that lead to repetitive behaviors.
 OCD, unfortunately, used casually to indicate a person is meticulous or organized.
 That is far from the truth.
 Find out more about obsession and compulsion here.